John0b1000/tgdh_seed/README.md

 Ctrl+C
 ```
 ## Example
 The following series of commands is a simple demonstration using multiple nodes on the SEED emulator.
-The emulator script can be found above: `subnet_demo.py`.
-The files `run.sh`, `join.sh`, and `multicast.config`, along with the `code` directory must be located in the shared folder: `tgdh_node`.
-This shared folder must be located in the same directory as the emulator script.

 Run all commands from within the `tgdh_node` directory on each node:
 ```